vjtc0n/loopback-connector-redis/README.md

 1. Start the Redis server (using the default port)
 2. Run `npm test`

+> WARNING
+>
-> WARNING: Existing data in database 0 may be deleted
+> Existing data in database 0 may be deleted